molily/molily.de/_posts/2019-02-03-testing-angular.md

 });
 ```

-This works as well, but it is might produce false positives.
+This works as well, but it might produce false positives.
 If the feature under test is broken and the Output does not emit, `expect` is never called.
 Per default, Jasmine warns you that the spec has no expectations but treats the spec as successful.
 We want the spec to fail explicitly in this case, so we make sure the expectation is always run.

 Now we have verified that `countChange` emits when the increment button is clicked.
 We also need to proof that the Output emits when using the decrement or reset features.
 We could do that by copying the code and adding two more specs: